justinnamilee/mojdoc/README.md

 ## Directory Structure

 ```
-├── mojdoc
+├── mojdoc              ## main application
-├── mojdoc.conf         ## optional mojdoc.conf is in .gitignore
+├── mojdoc.conf         ## optional: mojdoc.conf is in .gitignore
-├── private             ## optional private is in .gitignore
+├── private             ## optional: private is in .gitignore, you can store things here
-│   ├── welcome.md      ## optional if you wanted to override default welcome.md
+│   ├── welcome.md      ## optional: if you wanted to override default welcome.md
-│   └── dox             ## default path for documents
+│   └── dox             ## optional: default path for documents
-│       └── example.md  ## this would be one of your files
+│       └── example.md  ## (this would be one of your files)
 ├── public
 │   ├── css
 │   │   └── mojdoc.css
 │   ├── favicon.svg
 │   └── welcome.md      ## default included welcome.md
-├── README.md
+├── README.md           ## you are here
-└── templates
+└── templates           ## mojolicious application templates
     ├── dox.html.ep
+    ├── exception.html.ep
     ├── layouts
     │   └── mojdoc.html.ep
     ├── nodox.html.ep
+    ├── not_found.html.ep
     └── sidebar.html.ep
 ```